gov4git/gov4git/doc/roadmap.md

 - Dogfood on libp2p/IPFS/Filecoin?
 - Dogfood on Plurality Book project

+### Milestone 4a: Protocol framework improvements

+- [ ] Communications
+  - [ ] Local on-disk repo cache at the client
+- [ ] Cryptography
+  - [ ] Signing all commits at the framework level, transparent to the application
+  - [ ] Use repository embeddings as a generic implementation of communication

-### Milestone 4: Verifiable change arbitration and approval
+### Milestone 4b: Verifiable change arbitration and approval

 #### Develop
 - Governance: